Datasets

 The first step in data virtualization is defining where your source data is located and how it can be read.
 You do this by creating a dataset and filling it with one or more data sources.
 Data sources can be XLSX, JSON, XML, CSV or RDF files, as well as connections to SQL databases or remote APIs, and many others.

-Data sources are configured automatically.
+Data sources are automatically configured.
 If the default settings do not apply to your data source, you can adjust them manually.
-See the settings for different data types:
+For individual settings for each data type, see Data Type-Specific Settings.

 Sparque Desk converts all data sources into virtual XML fragments.
 For example, given a CSV file actors.csv: